SVSU20/SVSU20.github.io/index.md

                       </h5>
                     </div>
                     <p class="lead">
-                      Dear Information Seekers, pleasure to present you the initiatives adopted by Central Library to support your teaching, research and learning needs during Covid-19 lockdown period.
-Open resources developed by Govt of India many Publishers and Universities are made accessible during this lockdown phase, but they are scattered on various platforms.
-At Central Library, we have tried to organize and facilitate these resources in one place to save your time and effort.
+                      Dear Information Seekers,
+                      <p class="lead">Pleasure to intimate you initiatives adopted by Central Library to support your teaching, research and learning needs during Covid-19 lockdown period.Some open resources developed by the Govt of India, many Publishers and Universities are made accessible during this lockdown phase, but they are scattered on various platforms.
+The Central Library has tried to organize and facilitate these resources in one place to save your time and effort.</p>
                     </p>
                     <p class="lead">
-                      The resources includes  are e-newspapers, e-books, e-journals, audio video lectures,school learning resources etc.
+                      The resources  are included e-newspapers, e-books, e-journals, audio-video lectures,school learning resources,MOOC courses,Hindi poems,novels,movies and short stories,English Novels and short stories,etc.
                     </p>
                   </div>
                 </div>